graijo/java-tutorial-for-beginners/README.md

 ```

-Immutable due to static method use to initialize.
+List which initialized with static method List.of become immutable .
+Adding new values to list make compiler error.Immutable due to static method use to initialize.
   List<String> words = List.of("Apple", "Bat", "Cat");

-mutable array.
+To make mutable array.

 arrayList<String> wordsArrayList = new ArrayList<String>(List.of("Apple", "Bat", "Cat"));

 SS$$SS

 #### ```List``` Immutability